DanielVZ96/sampicore/README.md

 # Installation

+It should be cross-compatible, but I haven't tested it.
 I've only installed it on PopOS (Ubuntu/Debian based), and I needed these deps:

 ```sh
 sudo apt update && sudo apt install libxcb-randr0-dev build-essential libssl-dev libssl-dev pkg-config libxcb1-dev libxcb-shm0-dev